osm2pgsql-dev/osm2pgsql-website/_manual-v2/09-expire.md

 the new geometry, of course.
 For deleted features only the old geometry is used.

+*Version >= 2.3.0*{:.version} If `diff_expire` is [enabled in a table definition](#defining-and-using-expire-outputs), expire will be based not on the union of old and new geometry but on the symmetric difference, because parts of the geometry that did not change will not need re-rendering.
+This has to be explicitly enabled because osm2pgsql can not know the details of the rendering configuration or other post-processing done.
+Diff expire will only happen if the change of a way is due to some node changing or the change of a relation is due to members changing, because of the way or relation itself changes different tags on the object could lead to a completely different rendering.

 If the geometry of a feature didn't change but the tags changed in some way that will always trigger the expiry mechanism.
 It might well be that the tag change does not result in any visible change to the map, but osm2pgsql can't